 [Source: AppFigures, iOS App Store, Google Play Store; permission categories created by ISL.]

 This section provides details on the 3rd parties likely to be receiving user data.
-This section has two main parts: (1) details on the SDKs and (2) details on the Aggregator Platforms observed in the network traffic.
+This section has two main parts: (1) details on the observed network traffic, and (2) details on the SDKs.

 ISL is unable to share the names of the SDKs in the apps, so this section displays the names of the companies behind the SDKs, as well as the ISL designated category.